One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 George Russell – Lance Stroll

 Russell is an excellent alternate option.
 He’s an established, ultra-fast driver.
-And he fits into the brand of Aston Martin.
+And he fits into the brand of Aston Martin as a stylish English gentleman.
+If Verstappen takes Russell’s seat at Mercedes, it’s quite likely that Russell will move to Aston Martin.

 Williams

 Albon and Sainz are sadly stuck at Williams as there are no better prospects for them, except maybe an opening at Ferrari or Red Bull.
-But those teams could prefer other drivers.
+But those teams could prefer other drivers with more upside.

 Alpine